Resource & Waste Recovery

 - NC Composting Guidance for Urban Farms/Community Gardens: NC DEQ (DENR) rules.

-- N.C.
-Cooperative Extension Composting Resources: Information about composting for households, schools, businesses and municipalities.
+- NC State Extension Composting Resources: Information about composting for households, schools, businesses, and municipalities.

-- N.C.
-Cooperative Extension Vermicomposting Resources: Information about vermicomposting for households, schools, businesses and municipalities.
+- NC State Extension Vermicomposting Resources: Information about vermicomposting for households, schools, businesses, and municipalities.

 - NC Division of Environmental Assistance and Customer Service – Composting: Info about composting, vermicomposting, and grants.